 - 1. Enter upon the permittee's premises where a Part 71 source is located or emissions-related activity is conducted or where records must be kept under the conditions of the permit; - 2.
 Have access to and copy, at reasonable times, any records that must be kept under the conditions of the permit; - 3.
 Inspect at reasonable times any facilities, equipment (including monitoring and air pollution control equipment), practices, or operations regulated or required under the permit; and - 4.
-As authorized by the federal CAA, sample or monitor at reasonable times substances or parameters for the purpose of assuring compliance with the permit or applicable requirements. - IV.N.
-Emergency Provisions [40 CFR § 71.6(g)][NNOPR § 305][The NNOPR provision is enforceable by NNEPA only.] - 1.
-In addition to any emergency or upset provision contained in any applicable requirement, the permittee may seek to establish that noncompliance with a technology-based emission limitation under this permit was due to an emergency.
-To do so, the permittee shall demonstrate the affirmative defense of emergency through properly signed, contemporaneous operating logs, or other relevant evidence that:
+As authorized by the federal CAA, sample or monitor at reasonable times substances or parameters for the purpose of assuring compliance with the permit or applicable requirements.

+IV.N.
+Transfer of Ownership or Operation [40 CFR § 71.7(d)(1)(iv)][NNOPR § 405(C)][The NNOPR provision is enforceable by NNEPA only.]